xta0/xta0.me/_posts/2025-02-04-GenAI-Stable-Diffusion-Fine-Tune-2.md

 - "A cartoon drawing of S*"
 - "S* as a superhero"

-Now, let talk about the `v*`.
-First, recall that the loss function we use to train a latent diffusion model:
+Now, let's talk about `v*`.
+First, recall the loss function we use to train a latent diffusion model:

 $$
 L_{LDM} := \mathbb{E}_{z \sim \mathcal{E}(x), y, \epsilon \sim \mathcal{N}(0,1), t}